jsmoriss/jsm-show-user-meta/readme.txt

 Tested Up To: 5.8.2
 Stable Tag: 1.3.0

-Show all user meta (aka custom fields) in a metabox on user editing pages -- a great tool for debugging issues with user meta.
+Show all user meta (aka custom fields) in a metabox on user editing pages &mdash; a great tool for debugging issues with user meta.

 == Description ==